wonma/100-days-of-code/log.md

 **Thoughts**
 - Definitely feeling like I'm getting more confident working with CSS & SCSS!
 This is precious!

+---

+### Day 119: February 25, Saturday

+**Today's Progress**
+[Natours CSS Project]
+- Built Reviews section.
+- Reviewed how to add a video background and use **shape-outside** property to customize the wrapping of the inline text around a shape.

+**Thoughts**
+- No need to feel overwhelmed!
+Trust yourself!

 <!--

 <!-- ### Day 1: June 27, Monday